kevin1024/kevin1024.github.com/source/_posts/2013-07-18-10-things-i-learned-deploying-graphite.markdown

 * list element with functor item
 {:toc}

-Graphite and I have a long, sordid history.
-You might even say "we go way back."
+Graphite and I have a long history.
 It all started when reading [the amazing blog post introducing StatsD by Etsy's engineering team](http://codeascraft.com/2011/02/15/measure-anything-measure-everything/).
 If you haven't read it yet, I recommend it as it is a nice illustration of why you would want to install Graphite.
 If you've read it already, you probably have been meaning to get Graphite going but haven't gotten around to it.

 {% img center /images/graphite/powerplant.jpg Admit it, you wish you worked here %}